-Aside from the pre-installed leash plug that is very convenient, another ease it offers is the fin system that is simple to work with.
-Combined with the deck that is grippy without wax, no questions it becomes the ideal board for hot days at the beach.
+Aside from the pre-installed leash plug that is very convenient, another ease it offers is the fin system which is simple to work with.
+Combined with the deck that is grippy without wax, no question it becomes the ideal board for hot days at the beach.

 Wavestorm surfboard’s dimensions covered with plenty of foam are the perfect equation for a stable and easy ride.
 Its construction makes it ridable even in the most sparse of surf conditions.
 No need to obsess about the weather forecast before going out.